Claiming tax deductible employment expenses

 Expenses you can’t claim

-- travelling expenses between your home and your place of employment, including parking fees
+You can't claim for the cost of travelling between your home and place of employment, including the cost of parking.

 - the cost of employing another person to perform household duties so that that you can work